rust-lang/book/second-edition/nostarch/chapter01.md

 ```

 Regardless of your operating system, you should see the string `Hello, world!`
 print to the terminal.
-If you don't see this output, see the "Troubleshooting"
+If you don’t see this output, see the “Troubleshooting”
 section earlier for ways to get help.

 If you did see `Hello, world!` printed, then congratulations!
 You’ve officially